 Returning to Berlin for the first time with my Coffee Spot hat on, I was spoilt for choice.
 In truth, any of the wonderful places I visited could have graced my first Berlin Coffee Spot, but it really pleases me to feature 19grams, which began life as Tres Cabezas in 2002.
 I wanted to visit the original Tres Cabezas on Boxhagener Straße in Friedrichshain, but when I popped by on Sunday, it was being renovated.
 Instead, I walked across the Spree on the wonderful Oberbaum Bridge to Kreuzberg and 19grams Schlesi, around the corner on Schlesische Straße.

 This is a lovely spot, with a bright, airy front room, where you’ll find the counter, and a cool, airy back room, which shares the space with the open kitchen.
 Alternatively, you can sit outside at one of five tables on the pavement next to the noisy street.
-The draw, of course, is the coffee, with 19grams offering two options on espresso (one for black drinks, the other to go with milk), plus batch brew filter, the coffee, all roasted in-house, changing on a regular basis.
+The draw, of course, is the coffee, with 19grams offering two options on espresso (one for black drinks, the other, the Wild at Heart blend, to go with milk), plus batch brew filter.
+The coffee, all roasted in-house, changes on a regular basis.
 However, the food is just as good, the small brunch menu and sharing plates cooked to order.

 You can read more of my thoughts after the gallery.